sjfke/nonbleedingedge/cheatsheets/linux-tricks.rst

 Fedora 36 Live CD install
 =========================

-Of course backup everything you want to keep as you are going to reformat use HDD or SSD!
+Of course backup everything you want to keep because you are going to reformat the HDD or SSD!

-The *live* installation is very robust so simply follow:
+The *live* installation is process is well documented and robust so simply follow:

 * `Download Fedora 36 Workstation <https://getfedora.org/en/workstation/download/>`_
 * `Creating and using a live installation image <https://docs.fedoraproject.org/en-US/quick-docs/creating-and-using-a-live-installation-image/index.html>`_

+Next add the `RPM Fusion <https://rpmfusion.org/RPM%20Fusion>`_ repositories, by installing and configuring them as described in `RPMFusion Configuration <https://rpmfusion.org/Configuration>`_

-Post install consult `Fedora Quick Docs <https://docs.fedoraproject.org/en-US/quick-docs/>`_ especially the *Adding and managing software* section.
+Finally consult `Fedora Quick Docs <https://docs.fedoraproject.org/en-US/quick-docs/>`_ especially the *Adding and managing software* section.

-Some of the perennial issues with *audio* and *video* playback are still there, so follow these instructions.
+Some of the perennial *audio* and *video* playback issues are still there, so follow these instructions.

 * `Installing plugins for playing movies and music <https://docs.fedoraproject.org/en-US/quick-docs/assembly_installing-plugins-for-playing-movies-and-music/>`_